prototypsthlm/contentful-migrator-programme/README.md

 Now anything you modify in the locally cloned package will be instantly available in the test project to test.

+## Testing

+todo: write about required test vars and how to create an environment

+1. create a new environment in contentful, preferably with a name that starts with "test" and set it as CTF_ENVIRONMENT_ID in the .env.test file
+2. create a new personal access token to be used in the tests and set it as CTF_CMA_TOKEN in the .env.test file

 ## Roadmap
 - [x]  Track migrated migrations with a migration type
 - [x]  Generate migration command.